 Once a year, on the Day of Atonement, the high priest enters the inner sanctuary of the temple to make a sacrifice for the sins of the

 entire nation of Israel.
 The sacrificial ritual required two male goats that were physically perfect in age and condition.
 Sacrificed as

 the sin offering, one goat's blood and flesh were offered as a substitute payment of the nation's sin.
 On the head of the surviving goat

 The Old Testament sacrificial system clearly used animal sacrifices as a substitute for the atonement of human beings

 (Lev 17:11).
 Implicit in this is the recognition of God's judicial penalty for sin is

 In his prophecy of the Messiah, the Old Testament prophet Isaiah indicates the significance of the Messiah's sacrifice within the

 context of the Levitical sacrificial laws (Isaiah 53:1-12).

 The Servant's sacrifice was for iniquity (Isa 53:5, 6, 11),

+transgression (Isa 53:5, 8) and sin (Isa 53:12).

 The Servant's offering was a guilt offering (Isa 53:10).

 The death of the Servant was substitutionary in nature, and it was in substitute for human beings